netromdk/netromdk.github.io/_posts/2016-09-07-patching-binaries-live-modification.md

 So let's try changing the score right after it is set to `1` but before being used.
 As we saw before the value is saved into `-0x8(%rbp)` which we first have to understand what it means.
 The _RBP_ (base pointer) register holds the pointer to the beginning of a stack frame while executing a function.
 Allocating on the stack is done by using a proper offset from the RBP, and since addresses grow upwards we use a negative addressing of `-0x8` in this case.

-In order do go further we need the value of the RBP register:
+In order to go further we need the value of the RBP register:

 ```shell
 % lldb score